About the Foundation

 Austin’s Playrooms Manager

 Karin Girasek joined the Mario Lemieux Foundation as a volunteer in 1999.
 In the years that followed, she took on additional responsibilities with event coordination and by 2004, was working full-time assisting with special events and managing Austin’s Playrooms.
 Prior to joining the Foundation, Karin was employed by Hilton Worldwide for 15 years and worked in Food & Beverage/Sales & Catering departments in Pennsylvania, Michigan and California before retiring from Hilton in 1994 as the Director of Catering at the Pittsburgh Hilton.
 Karin graduated from Purdue University with a BS in Restaurant, Hospitality and Institutional Management.
-Karin and her husband live in the North Hills with their Great Pyrenees, and their youngest son is a junior at Elon University in North Carolina.
-Karin enjoys golfing, boating and vacationing in northern Ontario each summer.
+Karin and her husband live in the North Hills with their Great Pyrenees, and their youngest son is a junior at Elon University.
+Karin enjoys golfing, boating and vacationing in northern Ontario.

 Karen Arnold started with the Mario Lemieux Foundation in 2012 after working as an Executive Assistant with the Aircast Foundation, Airlift Research Foundation and Westinghouse Electric Corporation.
 As the Foundation’s Office Manager, she is responsible for the administrative and logistical details associated with the day-to-day operation of the Foundation.
 Karen is also responsible for the upkeep of our donor database system.
 Karen is married and lives with her husband, son and their rescue dog, Buddy, in the eastern suburbs of Pittsburgh.
 She volunteers for the rescue organization by transporting dogs to their forever homes.